rkolbi/My_Mars2Pro_Accessories/MARS-r2.md

 **What maintenance do I need to do to keep my printer running well?**

 Keep everything clean by wiping down with a microfiber cloth slightly dampened with IPA.
 Wipe resin drops and spills off immediately with IPA and tissue.
 Keep your vat and FEP clean.
 Keep the LCD screen perfectly clean.
 Dust off and keep the printer's cover clean.
 And every two months or earlier, depending on usage frequency, clean and replace the grease for the lead screw.
 If it squeaks, do this immediately.
+Peter Grande has a good video on general maintenance, you can find it [here](https://youtu.be/2178v1iMSqo).

 **What grease should I use for the lead screw (Z rod)?**